Monnoroch/ColorHighlighter/README.md

 #ColorHighlighter

-_ColorHighlighter is a simple plugin for the Sublime Text 2, which unobtrusively previews hexadecimal color values by underlaying the selected hex codes.
-Only **selected** hex codes show colored underlay._
+_ColorHighlighter is a simple plugin for the Sublime Text 2, which unobtrusively previews hexadecimal color values by underlaying the selected hex codes._

 **Installation :**